Soul04Shadow/docsaster/README.md

 ### Configuration

-Copy `bot-config.example.yaml` to a secure location and populate it with your API keys for two hedge-mode enabled accounts.
+All runtime settings live in a single configuration file—no command-line overrides are required.
+Copy the provided example and fill in the credentials for your paired accounts:

 ```bash
 cp bot-config.example.yaml my-config.yaml
 ```

-Update the `bot` section with your preferred symbol, leverage, target volume, and other runtime parameters.
+Update the new file with your API keys and desired bot parameters.
+The `bot-config.example.yaml` file is heavily documented and lists every supported option, including:

+- `symbol`, `order_quantity`, `leverage`, and `margin_type` for each cycle.
+- Risk controls such as `target_volume`, `hold_seconds`, and `max_cycles`.
+- Output settings such as `status_file` and `status_update_interval_minutes`
+  (defaults to 60 minutes).

 ### Running the Bot

-Use the CLI entrypoint to start generating volume:
+Start the bot from the terminal and point it at your configuration file.
+Logs remain in the console so you can watch each hedge cycle as it completes.

 ```bash
 python volume_bot.py run --config my-config.yaml -vv
 ```

-Add `--dry-run` to simulate behaviour without submitting orders.
-The bot writes live metrics to the status file defined in the configuration.
-You can inspect it with:
+The bot only writes to the status file at the configured interval (e.g. once per hour by default).
+To inspect the most recent snapshot, use the status
+helper:

 ```bash
 python volume_bot.py status --status-file bot_status.json